 - They can pick up food and put it in their mouth.
-(NHS Choices, 2018)
+(NHS, 2019a)

-Sometimes, your baby might seem hungrier but this on its own does not mean your baby needs to start solids.
+Sometimes, your baby might seem hungrier but this on its own does not mean they need to start solids.
 Babies sometimes have growth and accompanying appetite spurts.
-Although some people believe that solids will help babies to sleep through the night, research doesn’t support this (Brown and Harries, 2015).
+Although some people believe that solids will help babies to sleep through the night, research doesn’t support this (Brown and Harries, 2015; Murcia et al, 2019).

-In the first six months of their life you can respond to your baby’s increased need for milk by feeding them more frequently if breastfeeding.
-You can also give them more milk feeds if formula feeding (Marasco and Barger, 1999).
+In the first six months of their life, you can respond to your baby’s increased need for milk by feeding them more frequently if breastfeeding.
+You can also give them more milk feeds up to the maximum daily recommended amount if formula feeding (Marasco and Barger, 1999).

 Getting started: Introducing solid foods

 You might opt for pre-packaged baby purees and baby foods, or a combination – it’s up to you.
+It’s important to check the sugar content of commercially produced infant food, as it can be very high.
+Purees in pouches are not recommended for this reason (First Steps Nutrition Trust, 2018).
 Read our tips on how to get started with introducing your baby to their first foods.

-Baby-led weaning is when parents offer pieces of food for their baby to grasp in their hand and feed themselves.
-Rather than feeding your baby, baby-led weaning gives your baby the chance to be in charge and pick up and eat what they choose.
+Baby-led weaning is when parents offer pieces of food for their baby to grasp in their hands and feed themselves.
+Rather than you feeding your baby, baby-led weaning puts your baby in charge of picking up and eating what they choose.
 Read more in our baby-led weaning for beginners and baby-led weaning tips articles.

-It can be slow and messy.
+It can be slow to begin with.
 Your baby joining in at family meals can help them as they’ll watch and copy other family members.

 Your baby's first solid foods

 There is little evidence to tell us which foods are best for your baby to start with.
-But vegetables, fruit and rice can make good first foods.
+But vegetables and fruit can make good first foods.
 You could try starting with:

-- Pieces of soft fruit or vegetables chopped into sticks or pieces small enough for your baby to pick up.
+- Soft fruit or cooked vegetables chopped into sticks or pieces large and firm enough for your baby to pick up with their whole fist.

 - Baby rice or cereal – mix the rice with a bit of your baby's usual milk.